sagar-sehrawat/LockBOX/README.md

     Encrypts files within a specified directory.
     Sends encrypted files and encryption keys to a specified server listener.
     Self-destruct feature: Deletes the script file and Key after execution.
+    #But work only Your local network either Victim and attacker

 Requirements